erikaduan/r_tips/Rladies_volcano_plots.md

 Note that for the volcano plot, you only need **three** columns of information:

-1. Gene symbol (aka signal ID)
+1. Gene symbol (aka unique signal ID)
 2. Log2(fold change) (aka how much the level of each signal in A differs from B)
-3. Padj (the adjusted P-value or statistical likelihood for whether a signal in A is not different from a signal in B)
+3. Padj (the adjusted P-value or statistical likelihood for whether the signal level in A is not different to that of B)

 ``` r
 AvsB_results <- read.csv("AvsB_results.csv", header = T, stringsAsFactors = F)